Hrabal/TemPy/README.md

 **Build, manipulate, and navigate HTML documents.
 With no HTML involved.**

 # Usage
+### Installation
+TemPy is avaiable on PyPi: `pip3 install tem-py`.

+Or clone/download this repository and run `python3 setup.py install`

 ### Basic Templating

 TemPy offers clean syntax for building pages in pure python: